fpc/Lazarus/components/idespotter/ReadMe.txt

 Shift-Alt-P on all other platforms.

 Start typing, and the available commands will be filtered.
+If you type multiple words, all words must match.

-The key combination can be configured in the
+The key combination can be configured in the key options, search for spotter.